intel/llvm/sycl/doc/SYCLRuntimeRFC.md

 the user device code either during ahead-of-time compilation or at runtime by the program manager, using the information about device library dependencies embedded in device image wrappers by SYCL compilation tools.
+Some device libraries functionality overlaps with libc/libm implementation for GPU.
+We are looking for ways to re-use LLVM code for SYCL and welcome any feedback.